-A.13.
-Indicate whether the general shareholders' meeting has resolved to adopt measures to neutralise a takeover bid by virtue of the provisions of Law 6/2007.

-If so, explain the measures approved and the terms under which such limitations would cease to apply:

-A.14.
-Indicate whether the company has issued shares that are not traded on a regulated EU market.

-If so, indicate each share class and the rights and obligations conferred:
+A.13. meas • eneral shareholders' meeting has resolved to adopt bid by virtue of the provisions of Law 6/2007.
+[X] No If so, explain the measures would cease to apply: s approved and the terms under which such limitations A.14.
+Indicate whether the comp any has issued shares that are not traded on a regulated []Yes [X] No If so, indicate each share cla ass and the rights and obligations conferred: